nortxort/nortbot/CONFIG.md

 **AntiCaptchaKey** - An [anti-captcha](https://anti-captcha.com/) API key.

-**FallbackRtcVersion** - Fall back RTC version, in casse parsing fails.
+**FallbackRtcVersion** - Fall back RTC version, in case parsing fails.

 **DebugFileName** - The name of the debug file.